The baby name Aryton combines surname style with an on-trend sound.

 And then there’s Gary dos Santos.
 Until recently, dos Santos was known as the Mayor of Strawberry Fields, the man who served as the unofficial greeter at the John Lennon “Imagine” memorial in Central Park.
 Gary dos Santos was born in the 1960s as Ayrton dos Santos, Jr.

-I’m missing exactly how this English-Scottish surname name made its way to South America.
+It’s not clear exactly how the English-Scottish surname name made its way to South America.
 But travel it did, and perhaps Brazil is ready to send the name back to the English-speaking world today.

 It doesn’t look like Jules Verne or Disney gets credit for the name’s use in the US.
 The first few Ayrtons arrived in the mid-1980s, just as Senna’s career was taking off.